Aider-AI/aider/_posts/2024-05-24-self-assembly.md

 ---
 title: Aider has written 7% of its own code
-excerpt: Aider is 14K lines of python and 7% of those were written by aider itself.
+excerpt: Aider has written 7% of its own code, via 600+ commits that inserted 4.8K and deleted 1.5K lines of code.
 highlight_image: /assets/self-assembly.jpg
 ---